 The Big Event

-After completing a major literacy campaign in 2008-09, the Belvidere (N.J.)
-PTO turned its attention to science this past year.
-The PTO’s two-day Science Expo in June 2010 brought in outside experts who presented engaging, hands-on demonstrations for students in kindergarten through 8th grade, such as how to make salt and pepper “dance” using static electricity.
+The Belvidere (N.J.)
+PTO's two-day Science Expo brought in outside experts who presented engaging, hands-on demonstrations for students in kindergarten through 8th grade, such as how to make salt and pepper “dance” using static electricity.
 Students also had an opportunity to showcase their own science projects in an exhibit the PTO dubbed “Celebrating Our Student Scientists.”

 The Belvidere PTO serves the entire 900-student school district.
 The first step to organizing the event was to work with the district’s science teachers to determine grade-appropriate topics for elementary and middle school students, says enrichment committee chair Kim Beaney.
 From there, the PTO searched for people with scientific expertise to present compelling programs.